nafarinha/cc_w11_d01_lab_hw_java_classes/README.md

 * The volume should start at 100. :white_check_mark:
 * Add a drink function that takes 10 from the volume each time it is called. :white_check_mark:
 * Create an empty function that brings the volume down to 0. :white_check_mark:
-* Create a fill function that fills the volume back to 100.
+* Create a fill function that fills the volume back to 100. :white_check_mark:

 ## Extension: